TCornulier/Useful-info/Stats_Training_Courses/AppliedBayesModelling_for_biologists.md

 * http://outreach.mathstat.strath.ac.uk/outreach/cpd/courses/index.php (if it runs again next year?)

 * CEH course:
-https://www.ceh.ac.uk/training/bayesian-methods-ecological-and-environmental-modelling (looking dense from the program).
+https://www.ceh.ac.uk/training/bayesian-methods-ecological-and-environmental-modelling (looking dense from the programme).

 * There is a good one for population ecologists (by Kery and Schaub) which I believe will run in Argentina next - check their website or phidot.org.